sarajordanov/Retro-Car-Game---Assembly-Language-Project-/README.md

   - Frame-based difficulty scaling

-How does the Retro Car Game work?
+How does the Retro Car Game work? <br>
 The player controls a car that can move left and right using the keyboard:

 - 4 → Move left